-- (A) "Type C" for outdoor cultivation using no artificial lighting of a maximum of 2,500 square feet of total canopy size on one legal parcel. - (B) "Type C-A" for indoor cultivation using exclusively artificial lighting not to exceed 2,500 square feet of cultivation area within a structure or structures on one legal parcel. - (C) "Type C-B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) not to exceed 2,500 square feet of cultivation area within a structure or structures on one legal parcel. - (D) "Type 1" for outdoor cultivation using no artificial lighting of 2,501 to 5,000 square feet of total canopy size on one legal parcel. - (E) "Type 1A" for indoor cultivation using exclusively artificial lighting 2,501 to 5,000 square feet of cultivation area within a structure or structures on one legal parcel. - (F) "Type 1B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) of 2,501 to 5,000 square feet of cultivation area within a structure or structures on one legal parcel. - (G) "Type 2" for outdoor cultivation using no artificial lighting of 5,001 to 10,000 square feet of total canopy size on one legal parcel. - (H) "Type 2A" for indoor cultivation using exclusively artificial lighting having a cumulative cultivation area within a structure or structures of 5,001 to 10,000 square feet on one legal parcel. - (I) "Type 2B" for cultivation using a combination of natural and supplemental artificial lighting (mixed light) of 5,001 to 10,000 square feet of cultivation area within a structure or structures on one legal parcel on one legal parcel. - (J) "Type 4" for the cultivation of medical cannabis solely as a nursery product to be sold to a permittee, a qualified patient or a primary caregiver.
-The nursery product may take the form of-vegetative and non-flowering starts or may be in the form of seeds, if the applicant is applying as a seed producer under this type of permit.
+- (1) "Type C" for small outdoor cultivation using no artificial lighting of not to exceed a maximum of 2,500 square feet of total plant canopy size on one legal parcel. - (2) "Type C-A" for small indoor cultivation using exclusively artificial lighting not to exceed a maximum 2,500 square feet of cultivation areatotal plant canopy within a structure or structures on one legal parcel. - (3) "Type C-B" for small mixed light cultivation (using a combination of natural and supplemental artificial lighting) (mixed light) not to exceed a maximum of 2,500 square feet of cultivation area total plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle on one legal parcel. - (4) "Type 1" for medium outdoor cultivation using no artificial lighting of- 2,501 to a maximum of 5,000 square feet of total plant canopy size on one legal parcel not less than five (5) acres in size. - (5) "Type 1A" for medium indoor cultivation using exclusively artificial lighting of 2,501 to a maximum of 5,000 square feet of cultivation area total plant canopy within a structure or structures on one legal parcel. - (6) "Type 1B" for medium mixed light cultivation (using a combination of natural and supplemental artificial lighting) (mixed light) of 2,501 to a maximum of 5,000 square feet of cultivation areatotal plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle, on one legal parcel not less than five (5) acres in size. - (7) "Type 2" for large outdoor cultivation using no artificial lighting of 5,001 to a maximum of 10,000 square feet of total plant canopy size on one legal parcel not less than ten (10) acres in size. - (7)(8) "Type 2A" for large indoor cultivation using exclusively artificial lighting having a cumulative cultivation area within a structure or structures of 5,001 to 10,000 square feet of total plant canopy on one legal parcel. - (8)(9) "Type 2B" for mixed light cultivation (using a combination of natural and supplemental artificial lighting) (mixed light) of 5,001 to a maximum of 10,000 square feet of cultivation areatotal plant canopy, all or a portion of which may be within a structure or structures during a cultivation cycle, on one legal parcel on one legal parcelnot less than ten (10) acres in size. - (9)(10) "Type 4" for the cultivation of medical cannabis nursery stock and/or seed production which shall not exceed a maximum of 22,000 square feet of total plant canopy on one legal parcel, subject to the limitation of paragraph (C) below regarding seed production.
+Nursery stock and/or seed production may only be sold to solely as a nursery product to be sold to a ppermittee, a qualified patient, person with an identification card or a primary caregiver.
+The nursery product may take the form of vegetative and non-flowering plant starts or may also be in the form of seeds, if the applicant is applying also applies and is approved as a seed producer under this type of ppermit.
 The cumulative cultivation area shall not exceed 22,000 square feet on one legal parcel.
+The legal parcel shall not be less than ten (10) acres in size, provided, however, that legal parcels in industrial zoning districts are not subject to this parcel size restriction.
+Additional requirements for Type 4 Permits are as follows: